What is GPAI?

 • Canada (Montreal)

-The three expert support centers will work together to support the activities of GPAI experts.
+The three centres are working together to support the activities of GPAI experts.